UPDATE (12.07.2020): Post updated with modified recommendations.

 IV.
 Other Improvements

 Yard extensions aren’t the only way to realize immediate improvement.
-There are opportunities to improve service throughout the system – here are a few:
+Here are additional examples of low-hanging fruit.

 The Aqueduct Racetrack and Aqueduct – North Conduit Avenue stations are very close together, and the former only serves uptown trains.
 To improve A train service with minimal inconvenience: